microsoft/SQL_LogScout/README.md

     - "BackupRestore"
     - "IO"
     - "LightPerf"
     - "MenuChoice" - this directs SQL LogScout to present an interactive menu with Scenario choices.
 The option is available in cases where multiple parameters are used with the tool.
 Combining MenuChoice with another scenario choice, causes SQL LogScout to ignore MenuChoice and pick the selected scenario(s).
+For more information on what data each scenario collects, see [Scenarios](#Scenarios)

-   Multiple Scenarions: You can select *one or more* scenarios.
+   **Multiple Scenarions:** You can select *one or more* scenarios.
 To combine multiple scenarios use the *plus sign* (+).
 For example:

    `GeneralPerf+Memory+Setup`

-   *Note:* Not required when parameters are not specified for the command.
+   *Note:* This is only required when parameters are used for automation.

-   For more information on what data each scenario collects, see [Scenarios](#Scenarios)

 1. **ServerName** - specify the SQL Server to collect data from by using the following format "Server\Instance".
 For clustered instances (FCI) or Always On, use the virtual network name (VNN).